 Through the efforts of the PCOM South Georgia Admissions team, students like Patterson are invited to the new Colquitt County campus.
 The team works with local high school and college students to showcase South Georgia’s only medical school.
 Assistant Director of Admissions, Dana Brooks, said her team recruits at area colleges, hosting open houses and information sessions at Valdosta State University, Albany State University, Thomas University, Abraham Baldwin Agricultural College, and Florida Agricultural and Mechanical University among others.

 According to the Association of American Medical Colleges (AAMC), in 2016 and 2017, students from rural backgrounds made up just 4.3% of the incoming medical student body.
 The College is working hard to increase that number by purposefully recruiting students from rural areas.
 The inaugural DO class hails from the Southeast with 24 students from Georgia (12 from Southwest Georgia) and 23 students from Florida.
-The new DO class boasts 29 students from 19 from Georgia with the remaining 11 students coming from the Southeast.
+The new DO class boasts 59 students with 19 from Georgia and the remaining 11 students coming from the Southeast.
 The biomedical sciences program includes 11 students from Georgia, two from Florida and one from Alabama.

 After completing the four years of medical school, students must continue their training by completing residency programs from three to seven additional years.
 Dr. Fairley stressed the importance of the medical school journey—a lengthy education that can take place entirely in South Georgia.